FFAC(LEGAL) - WELLNESS AND HEALTH SERVICES: MEDICAL TREATMENT

 Family Code 32.003; Planned Parenthood of Cent.
 Mo. v.
 Danforth, 428 U.S. 52 (1976); Bellotti v.
 Baird, 443 U.S. 622 (1979)

-Upon adoption of policies concerning the administration of medication to students by school district employees, a district, a board, and a district's employees are immune as described below, provided:
+Upon adoption of policies concerning the administration of medication to students by district employees, the district, its board, and its employees are immune as described below, provided:

 - The district has received a written request to administer the medication from the parent, legal guardian, or other person having legal control of the student.